andymasteroffish/BoosterPackGenerator/README.md

 NUM_UNCOMMON : How many uncommon cards per pack NUM_RARE : How many rare cards per pack

+ALLOW_DUPLICATES : If set to “TRUE” a single pack can contain duplicates of the same card.
+If “FALSE”, each booster pack will contain only one of each card.
+You must have enough images in each source folder as the number of cards of that type per pack.

 COMMON_SOURCE_FOLDER : path to the folder on your computer that contains the common card images UNCOMMON_SOURCE_FOLDER : path to the folder on your computer that contains the uncommon card images RARE_SOURCE_FOLDER : path to the folder on your computer that contains the rare card images